Severin Eskeland

 Severin Eskeland (31 March 1880 – 18 July 1964) was a Norwegian educator, biographer and elected official.

 Biography

-Eskeland was born at Stord in Hordaland, Norway.
+Eskeland was born at Stord Municipality in Hordaland county, Norway.
 He was the son of Øystein Larsson Eskeland (1840–1933) and Mari Larsdotter Vatna (1844–1932).
 He was the brother of Lars Eskeland.

 He received a degree from Hans Nielsen Hauges Minde in Kristiania (now Oslo) during 1903.
 From 1903 to 1905, he studied at the University of Kristiania (now University of Oslo), but did not take the final exam.
 He also conducted study trips to Germany, Switzerland and France.